 As summer winds to a close, the realities of a new school year begin to set in.
-New shoes, clothes, school supplies, activity fees…the list goes on and on.
+New shoes, clothes, school supplies, activity fees…the list goes on.
 For many, a new school year means spending.
 Sometimes, spending a lot.

 School Supplies – take inventory of what you already have.
-There’s a good chance your child came home on the last day of school with items that can be used again such as pencil boxes, scissors, rulers and pencil sharpeners.
+There’s a good chance your child came home on the last day of school with items that can be used again such as pencil boxes, scissors, and pencil sharpeners.
 Look at their backpack from last year, if it’s in good shape and the zippers work, use it again.

 Technology – Instead of a laptop, would a tablet with a keyboard suit their needs?
 Consider buying refurbished, many retailers provide a warranty with refurbished equipment.

-Make it an educational lesson
+Make it an Educational Lesson

 Create a savings goal

 Keep track of everything you spent for back-to-school and use that as your guide for next year’s budgeting.
 If you spent $800, that’s $80 a month for 10 months.
 If you start saving in September and set aside $80 each month until July, you’ll be ready for back-to-school spending next year.

 Taking the savings goal a step further, maybe it’s time to open a savings account for special expenses or an account for your child.
 With online account opening, it’s easier than ever to create a dedicated account for your child’s education expenses.
 Keeping these funds separate is a great way to ensure you’ll save the money you need, and for certain account types, you can earn interest on your deposits.